durango-ruby-school/Instructor-Notes/Week-07-Postgres-Heroku-and-Intro-To-TDD.md

     $ parts start postgresql
     ```

-    *Will have to run `parts start postgreql` every time you log in to your machine*
+    *Will have to run `parts start postgresql` every time you log in to your machine*
 2. Create a new super user to connect to the db as

     ```